San-Bed/Lindenmayer-System/README.md

 }
 ```

 We generate sequences by applying rules on the axiom for a specified number of times.
 If a symbol has multiples rules, one is chosen randomly.
 This allows to create multiple unique structures.
-For instance,
+For instance:

 ```
 F → F-F
 F-F → FF+-F-F
 FF+-F-F → F[+F]F[-F]FF-F+-F-F-FF+
 ```
-The resulting drawing is then translated in PostScript and it produces a EPS file.
+The resulting drawing is then translated in PostScript and can be used to produce a .eps file.

 # How to Run it